 Chase Bank offers a range of 8 changing accounts tailored to different customer demographics.
 Their most popular account is their Chase Total Checking Account.
 This account requires no minimum opening deposit.
 However, it charges a monthly fee of $12, which the bank waives should you meet its terms and conditions.

 The bank has two types of savings accounts on offer.
-This account charges a $5 monthly fee that you can avoid if you meet pre-set criteria.
+The Chase Savings account charges a $5 monthly fee that you can avoid if you meet pre-set criteria.
 You’ll also get 0.01% APY.

 - Low interest